wcc17/duplicate-photo-finder/README.md

     - to identify duplicates in the same directory, don't use the "originals" argument"
  - ```originals```:  the top level directory containing all photos that are "master" copies (you don't want to delete these)
  - ```numprocess```: Defaults to 3. the number of python processes created and run to generate hashes and then compare hashes
  - ```verbose```:    Defaults to False.
 Include to set to True.
-Will log each duplicate and nonduplicate as the processes are running
+Will log each duplicate and nonduplicate as the processes are running (sort of breaks the progress message)
  - ```moviescan```:  Defaults to True.
 Include to set to False.
 Can be set to false to disable scanning videos, which will result in only photos being compared for duplicates
  - ```help```:       See this message